Stock Options Trading for Beginners: Complete Free Basics Tutorial (2025 Updated)

 The short answer is, no you don’t have to own the shares.
 What we do is either buy the options or sell the options.

-Risk and Reward | The potential loss is limited to the investment amount. | Buying options limits loss to the premium paid, but selling options can expose you to unlimited risk while offering higher return potential. |
+Risk and Reward The potential loss is limited to the investment amount while offering huge return potential.
+Buying options limits loss to the premium paid with high return potential while selling options can expose you to unlimited risk with limited return potential.

 Buying a call option gives you the right (but not the obligation) to buy the underlying asset at a specified price (strike price) within a certain timeframe (until expiration).